fordeers/alien_invasion/README.md

 S - For side bullets

-D - For upfront double bullets
+D - For upfront triple bullets

 Q - to quit game